smohammadi96/Diverse_hand_gesture_dataset/README.md

 # Diverse_hand_gesture_dataset

+This dataset contains 8 hand gestures that can be used in daily communication.

 | state of the art Title  | year | task | links | public
 | --- | --- | --- | --- | --- |
 | SimplePose | AAAI 2020 | Pose Estimation | https://github.com/hellojialee/Improved-Body-Parts https://arxiv.org/abs/1911.10529 | yes